philosophers-stone/docs/README.md

 ## Guidelines

 * A common namespace:
-  Every module must live under the PhS. namespace.
+  Every module must live under either the PhS. namespace or a namespace specific to the repository.

 * All repos must follow semantic versioning.
 * All repos must be 1.0 before appearing in the PhS. namespace.